S :Society

 Number of staff that has received training and qualifications In Japan Overseas

-Number of staff that obtained IATF 16949 internal auditor certification 1 in the MB Group (cumulative total of 133)
+Number of staff that obtained IATF 16949 internal auditor certification MB Division: 6 individuals (representing a total of 134 employees)

 ――